frenetic-lang/tutorials/08-NCMultiSwitch.md

 You've probably used _grep_ and pipes in Linux to filter lines of text.
 You can similarly use sequential composition to filter packets:

-`firewall; routing`
+`firewall; forwarding`

-For this to work, you do need to make one small change to `firewall`:  replace all occurrences of `routing` with  the special action `pass`.
+For this to work, you do need to make one small change to `firewall`:  replace all occurrences of `forwarding` with  the special action `pass`.
 The `pass` action is the identity function on packets.
 When you use `pass` in a policy, you don't forward it out of a port, but simply leave it unchanged to be processed by the next policy in a sequence.
 Hopefully, it is evident that if your firewall only applies `pass` and `drop`, then it becomes truly topology-independent.

 ### Exercise 2: Abstracting the Firewall

 In this exercise, you'll move the firewall you wrote in the last chapter to its own file, `Firewall.nc` and edit it to just `pass` and `drop` packets.
-Then you will build a multi-module policy that involves `Firewall.nc`, `Routing.nc` and `Main.nc`.
+Then you will build a multi-module policy that involves `Firewall.nc`, `Forwarding.nc` and `Main.nc`.

 > If you didn't finish Chapter 7, use
 > `frenetic-tutorial-code/Sol_Chapter7_Firewall.nc`.
-> If you didn't finish the routing policy above, see
+> If you didn't finish the forwarding policy above, see
-> `frenetic-tutorial-code/Chapter8/Sol_Routing.nc`.
+> `frenetic-tutorial-code/Chapter8/Sol_Forwarding.nc`.

-Once you have a firewall policy and a routing policy to start from, continue as follows.
+Once you have a firewall policy and a forwarding policy to start from, continue as follows.

 - Move the code for `firewall` function from `Chapter7.nc` in to `Chapter8/Firewall.nc`.

-- In `firewall`, you have (possibly several) occurrences of `routing` (i.e., the routing policy from Chapter 7).
-Replace all occurrences of `routing` with `pass`.
+- In `firewall`, you have (possibly several) occurrences of `forwarding` (i.e., the forwarding policy from Chapter 7).
+Replace all occurrences of `forwarding` with `pass`.

-- Edit `Routing.nc` to include `Firewall.nc` and compose the firewall and the routing policy:
+- Edit `Forwarding.nc` to include `Firewall.nc` and compose the firewall and the forwarding policy:

   ```
   include "Firewall.nc"

-  let routing = ...
+  let forwarding = ...

-  firewall; routing
+  firewall; forwarding
   ```

   You should test this policy just as you tested the firewall in